weiss25r/Image-denoising-on-the-MIAS-mammography-dataset/README.md

 The goal of this project is to build an image processing pipeline to remove artifacts, such as block of texts, in a set of mammography images.
 This data pre-processing pipeline can be seen as a way to prepare data for classification tasks.
-The dataset used is the "Mias Mammography" dataset available at the following link: https://www.kaggle.com/datasets/kmader/mias-mammography, with **license described below.**
+The dataset used is the "Mias Mammography dataset" available at the following link: https://www.kaggle.com/datasets/kmader/mias-mammography, with **license described below.**
-The images are not included in this repo and should be download apart from the link above.
+The dataset consists of 322 images, which are not included in this repo and must be downloaded separately from the above link.

 The constructed pipeline consists of:
 - flipping some image for compliance